Why am I dreaming so much all of a sudden?

 In addition to stress and anxiety, other mental health conditions, such as depression and schizophrenia, are associated with vivid dreams.
 Physical illnesses, like heart disease and cancer, have also been associated with vivid dreams.

-How dreams are formed?
+How to calm dreams

 Dreaming is a normal part of healthy sleep.
 Good sleep has been connected to better cognitive function and emotional health, and studies have also linked dreams to effective thinking, memory, and emotional processing.